codegeek004/Rental-Doc-Extractor/README.md

 ### Field routing

 Each of the six fields has a dedicated question.
-The questions are run independently against the same context — the model has no shared state between fields.
+The questions are run independently against the same context, so the model has no shared state between fields.

 ```
 Document text  -->  "What is the monthly rent amount?"             -->  agreement_value